zorroe/Identification-of-protein-functions-in-mouse/code/README.md

-2.
-3.
-4. `LouvainCommunity.ipynb` : Script of Louvain Community Algorithm
-5. `cram_v.pdf` : Correlation Matrix of Protein Function
-6. `Number of intesction.xls ` : Input file for calculating correlation matrix
-7. `Mashup/` : Input file and script of Mashup

 1. `Domain embedding features/`: Scripts and files used to extract domain embedding features
 2. `LouvainCommunity/`: Scripts and files used to cluster tags
 3. `Network embedding features/`: Scripts and files used to extract network embedding features

 ### Note

-* The meaning of the numbers in `vertex_class.csv、LouvainCommunity.csv、cram_v.pdf、Number of intesction.xls`
+* The meaning of the numbers in `vertex_class.csv、LouvainCommunity.csv、cram_v.pdf...`

 | Functional number | Functional Category                                          |
 | :---------------: | :----------------------------------------------------------- |